-1. Travel for health and safety;

-2. Travel to engage in, receive or obtain goods or services from the essential businesses or operations identified herein;

-3. Travel to engage in minimum basic operations of non-essential businesses, including the minimum necessary activities to maintain the value of the business's inventory, ensure security, process payroll and employee benefits, and related functions as well as the minimum necessary activities to facilitate employees of the business being able to continue to work remotely from their residences;

-4. Travel to care for the elderly, minors, dependents, persons with disabilities, or other high risk persons;
+- 1. Travel for health and safety; - 2.
+Travel to engage in, receive or obtain goods or services from the businesses or operations identified herein as essential, and from the designated businesses or operations allowed to operate and identified in Exhibit G attached hereto; - 3.
+Travel to engage in minimum basic operations of nonessential businesses, including the minimum necessary activities to maintain the value of the business's inventory, ensure security, process payroll and employee benefits, and related functions as well as the minimum necessary activities to facilitate employees of the business being able to continue to work remotely from their residences; - 4.
+Travel to care for the elderly, minors, dependents, persons with disabilities, or other high risk persons;

-5. Travel required by law enforcement or court order, including to transport children pursuant to a custody agreement;

-6. Outdoor exercise activities, including ocean activities such as surfing and swimming, so long as social distancing requirements are maintained;

-7. Walking pets on a leash.
+- 5. Travel required by law enforcement or court order, including transporting children pursuant to a custody agreement; - 6.
+Outdoor exercise activities, including ocean activities such as surfing and swimming, so long as social distancing requirements are maintained; - 7.
+Walking pets on a leash.